quicwg/base-drafts/draft-ietf-quic-transport.md

 Error Code:

-: A variable-length integer error code that indicates the reason for closing this connection.
+: A variable-length integer that indicates the reason for closing this connection.
 A CONNECTION_CLOSE frame of type 0x1c uses codes from the space defined in {{transport-error-codes}}.
 A CONNECTION_CLOSE frame of type 0x1d uses codes defined by the application protocol; see
   {{app-error-codes}}.

 Frame Type: